xfiveco/react-coding-standards/README.md

 ## Name functions in effects

+TL;DR; It's not something super important but can help you maintaining large components/custom hooks.

 Named function increase the code readability.
 Aside from that, they output _more accurate error messages_.
 The named function is visible in the stack trace helping to quickly navigate to the source of the problem.
 It's especially valuable in case of complex components with many effects.

 Example: